TNRIS/gio-data-update/.github/ISSUE_TEMPLATE/imagery.md

 - [ ] No Vertices, holes, or donuts (unless to directly shows in the data)
 - [ ] Projected shape to 4326
 - [ ] Generalized shape by 10m
-- [ ] Create 50 Char Text field clalled "cllct_id"
-- [ ] Populate field to be Collection ID, you can get this from the API console.
 - [ ] Convert shape file to json using Feature to JSON tool.
+Use Formatted and Geo Options
 - [ ] Load JSON into API console. https://api.tnris.org/admin/lcd/collectionfootprint/

 **Download\Prod**